iotdomain/iotdomain-standard/myzone-standard.md

 The standard uses semantic versioning in the form v\{major}.\{minor}.

 Future minor version upgrades of this standard must remain backwards compatible.
-New fields can be added but must be optional.
-Implementations must accept and ignore unknown fields and in general follow the [robustness principle](https://engineering.klarna.com/why-you-should-follow-the-robustness-principle-in-your-apis-b77bd9393e4b)
+New fields can be added but MUST be optional.
+Implementations MUST accept and ignore unknown fields and in general follow the [robustness principle](https://engineering.klarna.com/why-you-should-follow-the-robustness-principle-in-your-apis-b77bd9393e4b)

-A major version upgrade of this standard is not required to be backwards compatible but **must** be able to co-exists on the same bus.
+A major version upgrade of this standard is not required to be backwards compatible but **MUST** be able to co-exists on the same bus.
 Implementations must ignore messages with a higher major version.

 Publishers include their version of the MyZone standard when publishing their node.
 See 'discovery' for more information.